conceptsandtraining/lib-ente/README.md

 whenever it needs to.
 To do that, it needs to tell for which objects on its path it wants to provide components for (`crs` in the example), what the name of the `UnboundProvider` is and where the according implementation can be found.
-The object also needs to take care that the UnboundProviders it created and gets destroyed afterwards, which is done via `deleteUnboundProviders` on object deletion.
+The object also needs to take care that the UnboundProviders it created gets destroyed afterwards, which is done via `deleteUnboundProviders` on object deletion.

 The handler object is even simple.
 In `example/ComponentHandlerExample/classes/class.ilObjComponentHandlerExample.php`